ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

     "action": "iam-groups.member.add",
     "outcome": "success",
     "reason": {
-        "reasonCode": 200
+        "reasonCode": 200,
-        // reasonType is optional here
+        "reasonType": "OK"
     },
     "severity": "warning",
     "eventTime": "2019-11-03T21:40:53.94+0000",

-    // Three required fields are not part of CADF spec:
+    // The rest of the fields are not part of CADF spec:
     "message": "IAM Access Groups: add member Test Group", "logSourceCRN": "crn:v1:bluemix:public:iam-groups:global:a/7131c65c6ad70bdc209bb564997a5f1c:::",
     "saveServiceCopy": true,

-    // REMAINING FIELDS ARE OPTIONAL
+    // id is optional
     "id": "916faca9-4644-41ce-9e7c-b40a04738a16",

     "observer": {
         "name": "ActivityTracker"
     },

-    // The rest of the optional fields are not part of CADF spec:
+    // requestData is required for events that modify resources in the IBM Cloud and to add info that clarifies the action on an audit
     "requestData": {
-        // This object is defined by the service "iam_id": "IBMid-550000HRWG",
+        // This object is defined by the service
-        "type": "user"
+        // ResourceGroupID is optional
+        "ResourceGroupID": "xxxx",
+        // updateType, initialValue, newValue are REQUIRED when the action of the event is UPDATE or the event reports on a change to the object
+        "updateType": "xxxx",
+        "initialValue": "xxxxx",
+        "newValue": "xxxxxx"
     },

+    // responseData is optional
     "responseData": {
         // This object is defined by the service "iam_id": "IBMid-550000HRWG",